 It’s no secret: Americans like big houses.
-Although new home size has declined over the last few years, the average U.S. home is still significantly larger than homes in the rest of the world (Australia is the one exception).
+Although new home size has declined over the last few years, the average U.S. home is still significantly larger than homes in the rest of the world.
 That means small spaces can make for a problem listing.

 To market cramped spaces more effectively, have sellers declutter ruthlessly.
 Limit the amount of furniture in rooms and make sure they are well-lit (with natural light, if possible).
 Hang mirrors in strategic locations, especially opposite windows, to open up the space.